YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/README.md

 * Reduce Text Thickness

 ## [EVK_v0.1.2](EVK_v0.1.2)
+I removed the step like pattern for the rows to let fingers move more freely.
 * Use normal keycaps for thumbkeys
 * Reduce keycap height
 * Reduce keycap support area.
 Keycaps can now be printed without supports.